 The three fundamentals of growth

-Incredible things happen when teams focus on growth.
+Incredible things happen when teams focus on growth with purpose.
 But it doesn’t happen by itself and it’s not always easy to achieve.
 Only 4% of businesses reach the £1 million turnover mark, and only 10% of those - that’s 0.4% of all businesses - get to £10 million.
 In our ever-changing world, many businesses struggle to keep up while others change so fast, they crash and burn.
 Take Sunshine Marketing (not the real name).
 This firm almost doubled in size in just 12 months.
 It all got rather chaotic, so it had to put new systems and processes in place.
 The trouble was, this slowed the growth down.
 Sunshine Marketing had encountered the stable/dynamic paradox.
 Furthermore, getting things done became a lot harder.
 There were now lots of meetings and new layers of management, but nothing was actually happening.
 Sunshine Marketing was failing to turn knowledge into action.
 Finally, frustrations were brewing up among the team and the board became dysfunctional.
 Sunshine Marketing had neglected teamwork as a strategy.
 What happened at Sunshine Marketing highlights perfectly the three big challenges associated with achieving sustainable growth.

 1. Solving the stable/dynamic paradox